Aliases for ABCG2 Gene

 The membrane-associated protein encoded by this gene is included in the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the White subfamily.
 Alternatively referred to as a breast cancer resistance protein, this protein functions as a xenobiotic transporter which may play a major role in multi-drug resistance.
 It likely serves as a cellular defense mechanism in response to mitoxantrone and anthracycline exposure.
 Significant expression of this protein has been observed in the placenta, which may suggest a potential role for this molecule in placenta tissue.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2012]

 GeneCards Summary for ABCG2 Gene

-ABCG2 (ATP-Binding Cassette, Sub-Family G (WHITE), Member 2 (Junior Blood Group)) is a Protein Coding gene.
-Diseases associated with ABCG2 include erythroplakia and choriocarcinoma.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
+ABCG2 (ATP Binding Cassette Subfamily G Member 2 (Junior Blood Group)) is a Protein Coding gene.
+Diseases associated with ABCG2 include erythroplakia and placental choriocarcinoma.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include protein homodimerization activity and ATPase activity.
 An important paralog of this gene is ABCG8.